Gokul7904231/AI-Operating-Content-generator/README.md

 Computer Science student focused on:

-- AI / ML
-- LLM systems
-- Agentic AI
-- Autonomous software systems
-- AI infrastructure
-- Distributed execution

-### Building toward one idea:

-> **Software that doesn't merely perform tasks — it operates the factory that performs them.**
+**AI / ML · LLMs · Agentic AI · AI Infrastructure · Distributed Systems**

+ShortForge is an ongoing attempt to answer a systems-level question:

+> **What does it take to make software that can coordinate its own production work?**

 ---